top of page

 Japanese Related Questions

-How do people cope with the lack of English in signs, restaurant staff and so on?
+How do people cope with the lack of English on signs, restaurant menus and so on?

-It's admittedly hard with no Japanese.
-The Google Translate app can scan photos and you can select lines to translate.
-However, the best course of action might be to learn a few lines of restaurant-Japanese from a friend or an online resource, and to ask for the staff's recommendation ("kyo no osusume wa?")
+It's a little hard with no Japanese, but apps like Google Translate can scan photos and you can select lines to translate.
+However, the best course of action might be to learn a few lines of restaurant-Japanese from a friend or an online resource, and to ask for the staff's recommendation ("kyo no osusume wa?").

 The Japanese course provided through the JET Program isn't working for me.
 What other recommendations have worked for people?